BuvinJT/automacdoc/README.md

 ### Library Maintenance Scenario

-If you are maintaining a Python library, we recommend using the following development procedures, to implement auto documentation.
+If you are maintaining a Python library, we recommend standardizing the following development procedures to implement auto documentation.

-1. Create your own library.
+1. Create your own Python library.

 2. Start using pymkdocs throughout the development process.
-(Ideally including doc strings and "magic comments" - see below).
+Ideally, include doc strings and "magic comments" in your source (see below).

 3. Whenever you test your code changes locally, run a script such as the following to reinstall the library in your testing environment, and simultaneously regenerate the documentation within the project's directory:

 ~~~
 cd my_library
-pip3 install .
+pip install .
 pymkdocs my_library .
 ~~~

-> Note: you must add a `-s` switch after the `pymkdocs` command above, if you wish to view the regenerated website locally.
+> Note: you would add a `-s` switch at the end of the `pymkdocs` command, to view the updated documentation each time the script is run.

 4. All modifications to the library's interface will then be auto documented!
 You can't forget to do it, or be forced into an additional manual task!